Awesome WAF

 Detection Methodology:

-header in response may contain:SECKINGWAF
+Serverheader in response may contain:SECKINGWAFkeyword.SECKING/{version}field value.

 SecuPress